 The Guddu Working Interest Owners acquired and interpreted an additional 244 L.Km of seismic data in 2009.
-Subsequently, the Maru, Maru South, Maru East, Khamiso gas fields were discovered in shallow ±650 meters Pirkoh formation carbonate build-ups by drilling of the Reti-1A, Maru-1, Maru South-1, Maru East-1 and Khamiso-1 exploratory wells in August 2009, January 2010, August 2011, January 2014 and July 2016 respectively.
+Subsequently, the Maru, Maru South, Maru East, Khamiso and Umair gas fields were discovered in shallow ±650 meters Pirkoh formation carbonate build-ups by drilling of the Reti-1A, Maru-1, Maru South-1, Maru East-1 and Khamiso-1 exploratory wells in August 2009, January 2010, August 2011, January 2014, July 2016 and February 2018 respectively.

 On November 28, 2014, the Guddu Working Interest Owners approved the drilling of another exploratory well Ismail-1 to test the Pirkoh Limestone to the depth of 835 meters.
 The targeted Pirkoh Limestone formation was encountered at 700 meters.
-Based on the interpretation of logs and the results of Modular Dynamic Tester, the formation was found to be water bearing.
+Based on the interpretation of logs and the results of MDT, the formation was found to be water bearing.
 Consequently, the well was plugged and abandoned without testing.

 The drilling of exploration well, Umair-1, commenced in January 2018.
 Umair-1 was drilled to the total depth of 790 meters, to target Pirkoh and Habib Rahi limestone formations.
-During a short duration prestimulation test on a 36/64-inch choke, the well flowed commingled gas from Pirkoh and Habib Rahi limestone formations at an average rate of 2.47 MMcf/d, having a heating value of approximately 755 Btu/Scf, and a wellhead flowing pressure of approximately 330 psi.
+During a short duration pre-stimulation test on a 36/64 inch choke, the well flowed commingled gas from Pirkoh and Habib Rahi limestone formations at an average rate of 2.47 MMcf/d, having a heating value of approximately 755 Btu/Scf, and a wellhead flowing pressure of approximately 330 Psi.
 The well has been completed as a gas producer in the Pirkoh and Habib Rahi limestone formations.

-Anticipated future production from the Umair-1 is expected to be entitled to a gas price of \$4.45 per MMBtu, based on the carriage and freight crude oil price of \$65 per barrel, under the Petroleum Policy, 2012.
+Anticipated future production from the Umair-1 is expected to be entitled to a gas price of \$4.45 per MMBtu, based on the carriage and freight crude oil price of \$65 per barrel, under the Petroleum Policy 2012.

-In October 2017, the GoP approved a one year extension to the third year of the Guddu Exploration License with effect from May 25, 2017.
-The Exploration license will now expire on May 24, 2018.
+The Guddu Exploration License expired on May 24, 2018.
+On April 1, 2019, the GoP granted approval of a two-year extension during the third year of the Guddu Exploration License effective May 25, 2018.
+The current term of the Guddu Exploration License will expire on May 24, 2020.